Brand Identity Development for Faiczak Food Fitness

 Final Solution

-The final logo brings together the two core elements of the brand: food and fitness, represented through two interlocking shapes that form a stylized "F." This symbolizes working together to help clients reach their goals reflecting the brand’s vision of Anyone, Any age, Any goal.
-The angled form suggests forward movement, energy, and motivation to reach their goals.
-The mark is enclosed in a circle to reinforce the ideas of community, inclusivity, and connection, which are at the heart of Faiczak’s mission.
+The logo brings together the two core elements of the brand, food and fitness, represented through two interlocking shapes that form a stylized F. This symbolizes working together to help clients reach their goals and reflects the brand’s vision of anyone, any age, any goal.
+The angled form introduces a sense of forward movement, energy, and progress.
+Enclosing the mark in a circle reinforces themes of community, inclusivity, and connection, which are central to Faiczak’s mission.

 Final Reflection